enligence/persona-link/README.md

 ## Licensing

 This project leverages an open source license.
-For more details, please check out the `LICENSE.md` file.
+For more details, please check out the `LICENSE` file.

 ## Contact Information